Hate robocalls? You'll love what's coming today

-The FCC's deadline to implement technology to beat back those annoying robocalls went into effect earlier this summer.
-As of June 30, every major voice provider in the US, including phone companies AT&T, Verizon and T-Mobile and cable provider Comcast, is required to implement a technology called Stir/Shaken designed to curb the tide of spam calls.
+The US Federal Communications Commission's deadline to implement technology to beat back those annoying robocalls went into effect earlier this summer.
+As of June 30, every major voice provider in the states, including phone companies AT&T, Verizon and T-Mobile and cable provider Comcast, is required to implement a technology called Stir/Shaken designed to curb the tide of spam calls.

 But experts say the battle to end robocalls isn't over.

-"Stir/Shaken has shut down one avenue," said Clayton LiaBraaten, senior advisory board member at Truecaller.
+"Stir/Shaken has shut down one avenue," said Clayton LiaBraaten, senior advisory board member at Truecaller, which makes a spam-blocking and caller ID app.
 "But it's making already very capable criminals even more sophisticated and sinister in their scams."

-The hope is that the technology will finally curb the flood of bogus calls involving health-related scams, expiring car warranties and fake banks offering nonexistent interest-rate discounts for credit cards.
+The hope is that Stir/Shaken will finally curb the flood of spam calls involving health-related scams, expiring car warranties that don't exist, and fake banks offering bogus interest-rate discounts for credit cards.
 For years, the scourge of illegal robocalls has plagued the public.
-It's the No. 1 consumer complaint and a top priority at the Federal Communications Commission.
+It's the No. 1 consumer complaint and a top priority at the FCC.

 US consumers have received just under 22 billion robocalls, or calls made by automated dialers with recorded messages, in the first five months of the year, on pace to hit over 52 billion robocalls for the year, according to YouMail, a company specializing in blocking robocalls.

-In addition to being annoying, these calls are also costly.
-Nearly 60 million Americans say they've fallen victim to a phone scam in the past year, like the ones purporting to be from the IRS or from a company inquiring about an expiring warranty on your non-existent car, according to a report from Truecaller, a caller ID and spam call blocking app.
-In total, Americans have been swindled out of nearly $30 billion over the past 12 months, according to the poll conducted by TrueCaller and The Harris Poll.
+In addition to being annoying, these calls are costly.
+Nearly 60 million Americans say they've fallen victim to a phone scam in the past year, like the calls purporting to be from the IRS or from a company inquiring about an expiring warranty on a nonexistent car, according to a report from Truecaller.
+In total, Americans have been swindled out of nearly $30 billion over the past 12 months, according to the survey conducted by TrueCaller and The Harris Poll.

-Robocalls use automated dialers and recorded messages.
 To be fair, not all robocalls are bad or annoying.
 Some businesses and public entities use robocalls to communicate important information.
-For example, your pharmacy may use an automated recording to tell you your prescription is ready to be picked up, or your kids' school may be alerting you to a snow day.
+For example, your pharmacy may use an automated recording to tell you your prescription is ready to be picked up, or your kids' school may use one to alert you about a snow day.
 These are legitimate robocalls, and they require that consumers sign up to receive them.

 Then there are the illegal robocallers.
 Because robocalls are cheap to make, they've been exploited by scammers all over the world, who use them to defraud billions of dollars from Americans every year.
 The problem has gotten so bad that many of us don't answer the phone when it rings, especially if it's an unfamiliar number on the caller ID.
 All too often, scammers disguise their phone numbers to trick people into answering.